On the affine Springer fibers inside the invariant center of the small quantum group: Affine Springer fibers

-where the right-hand column is the Grothendieck-Springer resolution for $L_\bP$, the Levi quotient of $\bP$.
+where the right-hand column is the Grothendieck--Springer resolution for $L_\bP$, the Levi quotient of $\bP$.
 Taking the fiber at $0$ of the bottom map gives exactly $\ffl_\bP^\gamma$.
-The cohomology of this fiber is exactly the $W_\lambda$-antisymmetric part of the pullback of the Springer sheaf (see \cite[Lemma 2.2]{GKO}), so after noting that everything commutes with the $\widetilde{W}$-action, we are done. \end{proof} \begin{remark} It would be interesting to know if there is an extension of this Proposition to the singly or doubly graded cases.
-For the doubly graded case in type A, see Corollary \ref{cor:bigradedsingularblocks}. \end{remark} The relation with the center of the small quantum group is as follows.
+The cohomology of this fiber is exactly the $W_\lambda$-antisymmetric part of the pullback of the Springer sheaf (see \cite[Lemma 2.2]{GKO}), so after noting that everything commutes with the $\widetilde{W}$-action, we are done. \end{proof}

-\begin{proposition} We have where $\DR^{W_\lambda}_W$ is as in Eq. \eqref{eq:DRW}.
-Assuming Conjecture \ref{BBASV-conj}, this also gives the block decomposition for $Z(\fu_\zeta^\vee)^{G^\vee}$. \end{proposition} To compute the dimension of $H^*(\Gr^{\zeta,\gamma})^{\tW}$, it will be enough to understand the structure of the block decomposition and the dimensions of the $\DR_W^{W_\lambda}$.
-This will be done in Sections \ref{sec:blocks} and \ref{sec:dimension}.

-In analogy with the proof of Proposition \ref{prop:invariants}, we will need the following simple fact.
-Let be the symmetrizing and antisymmetrizing idempotents for $W$. \begin{lemma} Let $\gamma\in\fg(\cK)$ be {\em any} regular semisimple element.
-As singly graded $W$-representations, we have that